 For more information about the switch from Npower to Eon and how it will affect you, give either provider a call and the switching team should be able to fill you in on the details.

 If Npower reviews are to be believed, the news that their provider is in the process of being taken over will have come as a pleasant surprise to many customers.
-The consumer review site Trustpilot offers a sorry account of the low level of satisfaction with Npower customer service - out of over 2,500 reviewers, 93% gave the provider the worst rating of 1 star.
+The consumer review site Trustpilot offers a sorry account of customer satisfaction with Npower - out of almost 3,000 reviewers, 93% gave the provider the worst rating of 1 star.

 Our experience has been dire.
 Friendly staff, but one delay, mistake, evasion, etc, after another.
 One person states one thing and the next countermands it.
 We have faced months of inept handling of a major problem [...]
 Their 'Complaints' system is a joke.

-If there’s one thing worse than a company putting up your bills significantly after promising to keep them fixed, it’s one where it’s impossible to get a problem like this resolved.
-Npower customer service seems to fall considerably short of acceptable standards, and only a minuscule number of positive reviews counterbalance the bad.
+If there’s one thing worse than significant bill increases after being promised they were fixed, it’s having difficulty in getting a problem like this resolved.
+Npower customer service seems to fall short of acceptable standards, and only a minuscule number of positive reviews counterbalance the bad.

-Only 3% record having had a positive experience with Npower, and a few of these seem to have intended to leave a 1-star score but misunderstood the scoring system!
+Only 3% of reviewers record having had a positive experience with Npower, and some of these seem to have intended to leave a 1-star score but misunderstood the scoring system!
 One five-star review reads like this:

 I've had problems with Npower in communication and the solving of problems - unbelievable.

 Hardly a glowing review for Npower customer service.
 It really does seem that customers would be better off with Eon, who actually perform quite well according to Trustpilot.
-For an insight into how much better reading than Npower reviews those for Eon make, head over to our Eon page.
+For an insight into how much better reading than Npower reviews those for your new provider make, head over to our Eon page.

 Npower green tariffs

 Npower does not have any green tariffs listed among the tariffs currently available on its website, so if you’re looking for green energy tariff you’re better off looking elsewhere.
-Npower does not seem to engage in any carbon offsetting tariffs and you can look at the details of its (not particularly green) fuel mix below.
+Npower does not seem to engage in any carbon offsetting tariffs either and you can look at the details of its fuel mix below.

-If you sign up to an Npower tariff, we think it’s important to know the effect this will have on the environment, as they seem to be taking no action to counter the effects of climate change.
+If you've signed up to an Npower tariff, we think it’s important to know the effect this is having on the environment.
 Here’s how it sources the energy you use:

-As you can see, Npower falls short of the UK average - which we’d like to see improved upon, if anything - for renewable energy sourcing.
-As a result, it sources more of its energy from fossil fuels such as coal and natural gas, which means that Npower customers’ energy supply is bringing up their carbon footprint considerably.
+As you can see, Npower falls short of the UK average for renewable energy sourcing.
+As a result, it sources more of its energy from fossil fuels, specifically natural gas, which means that Npower customers’ energy supply is bringing up their carbon footprint considerably.

-If you’re concerned about the effect your carbon footprint is having on the environment, we’d recommend looking into one of the many 100% renewable energy tariffs available on the UK market today.
+If you’re concerned about the effect your carbon footprint is having on the environment, we’d recommend looking into one of the many 100% renewable energy tariffs available on the UK market.

 As we mentioned before, if you’re an existing customer your Npower login will still be valid for a time until you’re switching to Eon.
 You can use your Npower login to access your account online or via the mobile app.
 The Npower app, unlike other areas of the company, seems to function very well, and allows you to do the following things on the go: